 2013 has been an amazing year for Motherland Rhythm Community Programs.
-The highlight of our year was our 7 weeks this summer in Guinea, making biosand water filters.
+The highlight of our year was our 7 weeks last summer in Guinea, making biosand water filters.
 Thanks to our committed supporters and Lake Forest College students Jesus Ayala, Jr. and Matt Cunliffe who won the Davis Foundation's Projects for Peace Grant!

 Other activities have included: numerous scholarships to various individuals for workshops and classes; Free Monthly Community Drum Circle Jams; Drum workshops and presentations for Schools at all levels, After School Drumming Programs; Cultural Presentations at parks, schools and community centers.